OnlpLab/Hebrew-Sentiment-Data/README.md

 A cleaned version of the Hebrew Sentiment data set published by Amram, A., Ben-David, A., and Tsarfaty, R. (2018).[1]
 Original dataset can be found under the omilab [Github][1].

-Since reported the data to be leaking (shared material between test and train) we provide a cleaned up version, with a new split of train-dev-test, instead of the original train-test.
-We provide in this repository both the new clean data and both the deduping code.
+Since we discovered that there was a data leakage (shared material between test and train) we provide a cleaned version without duplications and with removal of text that is almost identical. (for example 2 samples that say "I love you!" and "I love you!!" considerd identical), with a new split of train-dev-test, instead of the original train-test.
+We provide in this repository both the new clean data and both the full deduping code.

 ### Data and cleaning process information :